 Details of assessments associated with this course are outlined below:

 - The way in which you will be assessed will vary according to the intended learning outcomes of each module.
 Some modules are assessed solely through project work or other written assignments.
 Others are assessed through a combination of coursework, and end of semester examinations.
 Academic staff are active in teaching and research, have obtained teaching awards and have developed innovative learning and assessment methods.
-The latter might include a role-play exercise, developing social enquiry through working on a film documentary or applying theoretical ideas to discussion of a film.
 Details of how each module will be assessed will be shown in the Student Handbook which is provided to all students at the start of each academic year.

 - Feedback provided via formal written comments and marks relating to work that you, as an individual or as part of a group, have submitted.

 - Face to face comment.
 This may include occasions when you make use of the lecturers’ advertised “office hours” and "feedback days" to help you to address a specific query.

 - Comments from planning practitioners contributing to lectures, field visits and 'real life' student projects.

 - General comments or question and answer opportunities at the end of a lecture, seminar or tutorial.

 - Pre-submission advice regarding the standards you should aim for and common pitfalls to avoid.
 In some instances, this may involve revision sessions drawing on past examination papers.

 - Feedback and outcomes from practical classes.